on saleOpus 88 Demonstrator Fountain Pen - Sapphire

 Check out more info on these filling mechanisms including a video on how to fill each one on our blog.

-How do I clean a fountain pen?
+How do I clean this fountain pen?
 8EDA1617-F73A-4DAF-8245-6D2BF4ABEB7B

-It depends on the filling mechanism, but it mostly comes down to flushing it out with water, and sometimes a little bit of Pen Flush if the ink is really stuck.
+It mostly comes down to flushing out the pen with water, and sometimes a little bit of pen flush if the ink is really stuck.

+We recommend a good cleaning every 2 weeks, and any time you change ink colors.
 Water will usually do the trick, but we recommend you use our Goulet Pen Flush if the ink has been left in the pen for a while and could have dried up, or when you’re switching ink colors.

 What's your return policy?
 8EDA1617-F73A-4DAF-8245-6D2BF4ABEB7B

-You can submit a return request within 30 days of your order date.
+We accept returns for up to 30 days from purchase.
 You can read all our Return Policies here.

 To initiate a return, please submit a request at the Return Portal.
 Our Customer Care team might reach out to you for more information.